davidcosc/network-compare/README.md

 | container2 | no | no | yes | no |
 | container3 | no | no | no | yes |

-## Zustand der VMs mit OSPF in Variante 1 und Firewall Whitelisting L3
+## Zustand der VMs mit OSPF in Variante 1 und Firewall Forward Whitelisting L3

 ### NFT Firewallkonfiguration VM 1